bfetler/project_management/README.md

 Project management tools can help you understand how they think, help them plan, and keep everything running smoothly.

 There are several common styles of project management:
 + Agile
 + Scrum
 + Lean
-+ XP (Extreme Programming)
++ XP or Extreme Programming

 There are many resources available for details of each of these.
+Shared features include:
++ Small flexible teams.
++ Interaction with customer representatives.
++ Iterative product cycles, with a working product at end of each cycle.
++ Several iterations to achieve a viable product.
++ Short meetings to resolve issues.
++ Review feature backlog, priorities, scope.

 Regardless of which project management style you use, there are several common features and tools.

 ### Essential Features of Project Management

-##### 1. Definition
+#### 1. Definition
 *Q:* What is a project?
 *A:* An activity with a definite, measurable goal within a specified time frame.